prmrdl/XenGuide/sites/prototype/content/Analytics/_index.md

 Analytics contains all features of the Intelligence product and expands on them.

+### Expanded Dashboard

+Analytics adds additional panels to the dashboard to provide summaries of spend, volume, and coverage.

 ### Spend Analysis

 Xeneta calculates theoretical market prices for your volumes across your trade lanes.
 The computed values are then compared to the market to help you understand how much you pay compared to other market participants.